 (1) how many officials and staff at the Fed traded for personal profit during the pandemic while in possession of material nonpublic information;

-(2) the dates Dallas Fed President Kaplan made his multiple multi-million dollar trades, which were supposed to be on his disclosure forms;
+(3) the dates Dallas Fed President Kaplan made his multiple multi-million dollar trades, which were supposed to be on his disclosure forms, and all the details related to those trades;

 (4) the details regarding Chair Powell’s personal sale of between $1,000,000-$5,000,000 from the Vanguard Total Stock Market Index on a very busy October 1, 2020.
 According to his annual disclosure forms, Chair Powell has never made such a large trade, which is sizable relative to his reported net worth.